ivanblue/weather-forecast/README.md

 ### Server

-We're using NodeJs with express and Axios to run a proxy server to avoid CORS issues.
+We're using NodeJs with [Express](https://expressjs.com/) and [Axios](https://axios-http.com/) to run a proxy server to avoid CORS issues.

 ```bash
 npm init